sstarcher/docker-sensu/README.md

 CLIENT_KEEPALIVE_HANDLER default
 ```

-Settings required for Server and API
+Settings required for Server and API.
+Defaults to no username or password.
 ```
 API_PORT 4567
 API_BIND 0.0.0.0